ruddles/ruddles.github.io/_posts/2021-04-28-Hacker101-CTF-Micro-CMS-v2-flag-1.md

 Looks like there's a private page, and yup it has a flag (which I won't post here).

+We can find details on [flag 2 here](https://ruddles.github.io/Hacker101-CTF-Micro-CMS-v2-flag-2)

 Any comments or suggestions?
 Chat with me on [twitter](https://twitter.com/RuddlesDev)